 The means of transportation will be bus, car, or jeep while traveling from Kathmandu.
 For most of the trek, you will have to walk.

 We have the best guides who are highly skilled with significant knowledge for this trek.
 You will be in safe hands in case of any obstacles on the way.
 Our fully-trained guides will enhance your trekking adventure and fun.

 Our porters are similarly well-known about the trek and are at all times fully equipped with gear.
 The porters are well looked after, and as per the company policy, a single porter will carry a maximum weight of 25 kg.

 Why Manaslu Larke Pass Trekking?

-The trek is a moderate to a strenuous one which means that you will be required to do some exercise 15 days before embarking on the Manaslu Larke Pass trek.
-You also need to carry a few documents and trekking gears which will undoubtedly come handy.
+The trek is a moderate to strenuous one which means that you will be required to do some exercise 15 days before embarking on the Manaslu Larke Pass trek.
+You also need to carry a few documents and trekking gear which will undoubtedly come in handy.
 Although it takes about 19 days to finish the Manaslu Larke Pass Trekking, the number of days can be shortened or lengthened as per your need.
 The best seasons for the trek are spring and autumn with the best weather conditions and panoramic views.